What is Horizons?

 At Horizons, participants are taught by a predominantly female staff composed of teachers and other professionals.
 Our young guests are also accompanied and mentored by program assistants who are undergraduate or graduate college females who excel in STEAM disciplines.
 Group sizes are small so each participant has the opportunity to form a lasting relationship with staff and peers.

-Horizons I will accept approximately 144 participants with 72 young women scheduled for each of the two weeks.
-Horizons II will accept approximately 96 participants with 48 scheduled for each of the two weeks.
+Horizons I will accept approximately 180 participants with 90 young women scheduled for each of the two weeks.
+Horizons II will accept approximately 120 participants with 60 scheduled for each of the two weeks.
+Horizons III will accept approximately 48 participants with 24 scheduled for each of the two weeks.

-First year participants must be nominated by someone in their school using official nomination documents.
-For participating schools already on our data base, materials are mailed in January of each year.
-Schools who wish to engage in the Horizons program for the first time should utilize the materials provided as downloads below.
-If you'd like to be included on the data base for future mailings, please contact the Horizons Program Director via firstname.lastname@example.org and provide a contact name, the name of your school, mailing address, phone, and e-mail address.
+For participating schools already on our data base, materials are mailed between mid-January and early February of each year.
+Schools who wish to engage in the Horizons program for the first time, please fill out the school registration form below.
+For more information please contact the Horizons Program Director via email@example.com

 Application Procedure, Nominee Selection and Notification of Acceptance to the Program